Finder makes money from featured partners, but editorial opinions are our own.

 Linked account requirement

-Some banks will require you to open a chequing account with them before you can open a savings account.
-If this is the case, check whether the chequing account comes with a monthly fee attached.
+Some banks require you to also open a chequing account before you can open a savings account.
+If this is the case, check if the chequing account comes with a monthly fee attached.

 How to manage your money

 Easy access to your money is always important, so choose a bank with user-friendly mobile and online banking portals.
-If you like to have the option to access face-to-face customer service, you’ll want to choose a bank with bricks-and-mortar branches rather than a digital bank.
+If you like to have the option of accessing face-to-face customer service, choose a bank with brick-and-mortar branches rather than a digital bank.

 Finally, check how you will be able to withdraw money from your savings account when needed.
-Will you be able to withdraw cash at an ATM, or will you first need to transfer funds to a different account?
+Will you be able to withdraw cash at an ATM, or will you need to transfer funds to a different account first?

 Insurance